wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) Any elected Office may maintain the effect provided for in Article 11(3) even where the applicant does not comply with the requirements provided for in paragraph (1)(a) or (b).

-### Article 40 Delaying of National Examination and Other Processing
+### Article 40---Delaying of National Examination and Other Processing

 *   (1) If the election of any Contracting State has been effected prior to the expiration of the 19th month from the priority date, the provisions of Article 23 shall not apply to such State and the national Office of or acting for that State shall not proceed, subject to the provisions of paragraph (2), to the examination and other processing of the international application prior to the expiration of the applicable time limit under Article 39\.

 *   (2) Notwithstanding the provisions of paragraph (1), any elected Office may, on the express request of the applicant, proceed to the examination and other processing of the international application at any time.

-### Article 41 Amendment of the Claims, the Description, and the Drawings, before Elected Offices
+### Article 41---Amendment of the Claims, the Description, and the Drawings, before Elected Offices

 *   (1) The applicant shall be given the opportunity to amend the claims, the description, and the drawings, before each elected Office within the prescribed time limit.
 No elected Office shall grant a patent, or refuse the grant of a patent, before such time limit has expired, except with the express consent of the applicant.